Your guide to getting—and staying—strong through the years.

 Aim to do strength-training exercises three to four days per week, on nonconsecutive days.
 (Your cardio workouts are great for those alternate days.)
 Keep in mind that this might take some easing into.

-“If you’ve never done resistance training before, keep day one short and sweet,” Chang says.
+“If you’ve never done resistance training before, keep day one short and sweet,” Chag says.
 “Aim for 10 to 15 minutes.
 Then see how you feel.
 If you’re sore afterward, wait until the soreness is gone before your next session.”

 While muscle soreness isn’t a bad thing — it’s your body telling you that it’s getting stronger — exercise recovery tends to take longer as we get older.
 Giving your body ample time to adapt and recover from each workout will ensure you get the best benefits possible.